Coledunsby/fastlane-plugin-release/README.md

 ## About release

 Extends fastlane release actions.
 Automates the steps to create a new release for a framework.
+At a high level, it goes through these steps:

+ 1) Increments podspec version
+ 2) Increments xcodeproj version
+ 3) Increments xcodeproj build (opt-in)
+ 4) Commits version bumps
+ 5) Tags release
+ 6) Pushes to remote
+ 7) Pushes podspec

+See below for customization options...

 ## Actions